This page is ONLY if you live IN CAPE TOWN or within 75 km

-Good health, physical fitness and energy are necessary.
+Good health, physical fitness and energy are absolutely necessary.

-You must own a phone and always have airtime.
+You must own a phone and always have airtime and data.

 You must be able to financially support yourself for the entirety of your training.
 Your home life must be stable enough for you to make your full, 100% commitment of time, effort and energy to your training.

-Applicants must attend THREE DAYS OF INTERVIEWS over the course of two weeks in order to be considered for class.
+Applicants must attend THREE INTERVIEWS to be considered for acceptance.

 Attending the interviews does not guarantee acceptance to class.

 NO ONE MAY POST OUR APPLICATION FORMS ANYWHERE ON ANY SOCIAL MEDIA.
 You may post a link to this page, but not to the application itself.

 Know these 8 things BEFORE you apply to ICT.